semgrep/semgrep-docs/docs/semgrep-app/findings.md

 To filter through findings:

 1. Click the filter criteria.
-1. The page then refreshes to reflect the additional criteria.
+The page then refreshes to reflect the additional criteria.
-1. Optional: To futher refine your filter, select additional filters.
+1. Optional: To further refine your filter, select additional filters.

 #### Displaying findings reported in a specific time